No doubt you have seen photos of golden or fluorescent green, picturesque Sekinchan paddy fields (or sawah padi in the local language Bahasa Melayu)!

 It’s not a large beach and it won’t take you long to find the pier and swings that you can chill on.

-The main activity on this beach is not swimming (it’s not that clean), but flying kites or layang-layang (kites in Malay).
+The main activity on this beach is not swimming (it’s not that clean) but flying kites or layang-layang (kites in Malay).

 Tip: Do bring your own kite if you have one!
 The ones sold here are of poor quality.
-Definitely not bang for your buck!

-6. Sekinchan Wishing Tree
+6. Wishing Tree

-It is walking distance from the main car park of the beach and a small temple.
+The famous wishing tree of Sekinchan is walking distance from the main car park of the beach and a small temple.

 If you want to hang your own wishes, you can get ribbons from the temple after putting some money (any amount) into the offering box.